Is there a way to know if I am a rhinoplasty candidate? Dr. DeRosa gives advice

 This is an excellent question that comes down to what is the most important discussion to be had about rhinoplasty surgery.
 Form and function are intertwined.

 This means what?
 This means that I will not sacrifice one for another, the way your nose works for looks.
 It is my strong conviction that it makes no sense to have great looking nose without being able to breathe.
-This is what we all believe in at the DeRosa Clinic.
+This is what we all believe in at the DeRosa Center.

 Underlying physical structure gives us an ability to breathe through the nose.
 During rhinoplasty surgery it is critical that whatever alterations that are done to the nose are not compromising physical features allowing for normal breathing.
 Whatever changes are made-they should not block breathing.
 Sometimes people ask me to make changes that will result simply into too small or too thin of a nose to function normally.
 When I hear a request like this I know that this is a good time to have an open conversation about goals and expectations.
 Part of my job as a surgeon is to educate my patients regarding how the nose functions and what is the importance of good nasal function.